Azure/azure-powershell/src/ResourceManager/DataFactories/Commands.DataFactoryV2/help/Get-AzureRmDataFactoryV2TriggerRun.md

 ```

-This command shows information about runs for "WikiTrigger" in the factory "WikiADF" which started between "2017-09-01" and "2019-09-30".
+This command shows information about runs for "WikiTrigger" in the factory "WikiADF" that started between "2017-09-01" and "2019-09-30".

 ## PARAMETERS